Using Replication

 When there is a configuration change, the master server propagates the change set to all member servers over the network.
 All member servers have to update their configuration after receiving the change set notifications from master server.
 Propagating the change set to a member serve involves multiple packet transfer from the master server to the member because the master serve has to convey all the configuration changes to the member.
 The number of packets to be transferred depends on the size of the change set.

 After receiving a change set notification, the member server will go offline before applying the change set received from master server.
-This state is indicated by the log message Radius Server is offline
+This state is indicated by the log message Radius Server is offline in name_radius_1_log file.
+When the change set is successfully applied, the member server goes up automatically.
+This is indicated by the log message Radius Server is online in name_radius_1_log file.
+When the member server goes offline to apply the change set, no incoming packets are processed.

 Due to the number of packets to be transferred in the change set and the amount of time the member server will be offline updating its databasepoints, we recommend that you use multiple save commands rather than a large configuration change with one save command.
 You can also minimize the number of changes that occur in a replication interval by modifying either the RepTransactionArchiveLimit or the RepTransactionSyncInterval, or both of these properties.
 For example, instead of using the default value of 100 for the RepTransactionArchiveLimit, you might change it to 20.

-Note The IP address format is enhanced to support both IPv4 and IPv6.
+Noteblank.gif The IP address format is enhanced to support both IPv4 and IPv6.

 How Replication Works